 Swedfund has also invested in other projects linked to agriculture that share some characteristics with mining projects, notably by being large "green fields" projects dependent on substantial tracts of land and use of natural resources.
 Additionally, both raise associated human rights concerns, for example, linked to the use of and claims to land from indigenous peoples' and for community livelihoods.
 One example is Addax Bioenergy, an integrated agricultural and bioenergy project including sugar cane cultivation (10 000 ha lease) and ethanol refinery.121 The total investment - from multiple financers - in the

 118 European Development Finance Institutions (EDFI).
-Harmonized EDFI Exclusion project has so far been 400 M EUR, to which Swedfund contributed 10 M EUR.
-122
+Harmonized EDFI Exclusion List.

 120 Swedfund, 2008.
 Beslutspromemoria, project no. 115283.
 2008-06-25.